 Also turbines will deliver constant vibrations to the building and can place additional forces on the building structure that haven’t been accounted for.
 This may weaken the building structure.

-Q. Do turbines get struck by lightening?
+Q. Do turbines get struck by lightning?

 Yes this does happen.
-Lightening looks for the route of least resistance to the ground and a tall metal pole is an ideal such path.
+Lightning looks for the route of least resistance to the ground and a tall metal pole is an ideal such path.
 To minimise the effects caused by lightening, turbines are fitted with grounding mechanisms.
 A wise precaution may be to insure the turbine against lightning damage.

 Q. How much maintenance will be required?